tonycamero/foundry/CHARTER.md

 -	(c) Communication

 	-	i.
-Collaboration and Knowledge Sharing: In an open source ecosystem, collaboration is essential for the success and improvement of projects.
+Collaboration and Knowledge Sharing: In an open-source ecosystem, collaboration is essential for the success and improvement of projects.
 By facilitating communication among community members, developers can exchange ideas, share knowledge, and collectively solve challenges.
 Open and effective communication channels foster a culture of learning and mentorship, allowing newcomers to gain insights from experienced contributors.
 This collaborative environment enhances the overall expertise within the community and leads to more innovative and robust solutions.

 	-	ii.
 Community Building and Engagement: Communication is the lifeblood of any community.
-By actively facilitating communication, an open source community strengthens its bonds, builds a sense of camaraderie, and nurtures a vibrant social fabric.
+By actively facilitating communication, an open-source community strengthens its bonds, builds a sense of camaraderie, and nurtures a vibrant social fabric.
 Regular interactions, discussions, and updates help community members feel more engaged and valued, which, in turn, increases their commitment to the projects and the community as a whole.
 A thriving and engaged community attracts new contributors and supporters, ensuring the sustainability and growth of the ecosystem.
 Effective communication also allows the community to quickly respond to emerging issues, address concerns, and make collective decisions in a transparent and inclusive manner.

 -	(d) Tools

 	-	i.
-Empowering User Adoption and Contribution: Creating and maintaining a comprehensive set of libraries, tools, documentation, and SDKs enhances the accessibility and usability of open source projects.
+Empowering User Adoption and Contribution: Creating and maintaining a comprehensive set of libraries, tools, documentation, and SDKs enhances the accessibility and usability of open-source projects.
 When these resources are readily available, developers and end-users can more easily adopt the Hedera and integrate it into their own projects.
 The provision of clear and extensive documentation also lowers the barriers for new contributors to join the community.
 As more users and contributors engage with the Hedera, it benefits from diverse perspectives, feedback, and contributions, leading to continuous improvement and innovation.

 	-	ii.
 Fostering Ecosystem Growth and Interoperability: Communities thrive on collaboration and the ability to work together effectively.
 By developing standardized libraries, tools, and SDKs, the community promotes consistency and interoperability among different projects.
 This uniformity streamlines integration processes, encouraging cross-collaboration and the creation of complementary tools.
 When diverse projects can seamlessly interact and build upon each other's work, it leads to a rich and interconnected ecosystem.
 Additionally, the availability of well-documented and well-maintained resources attracts developers and organizations to adopt the technology, further contributing to the ecosystem's growth and sustainability.